rockNroll87q/self-supervised_inpainting/readme.md

 ## Citation

-If you find this code useful in your research, please, consider citing the original work and our paper:
+If you find this code useful in your research, please consider citing the original work and our paper:

 ```
 @InProceedings{Isola_2017_CVPR,